jaimetur/PhotoMigrator/README.md

 Explicit launchers:
 - `PhotoMigrator --gui` opens the Desktop GUI explicitly.
 - `PhotoMigrator --tui` opens the Terminal TUI explicitly.
+- `PhotoMigrator --configuration-file /path/to/Config.ini` can be combined with either launcher, or used on its own, to open the default interactive UI with a different configuration file preloaded.

+Config file behavior in GUI/TUI:
+- If no explicit configuration path is provided, both interfaces use `./Config.ini` from the current execution folder, matching the classic CLI behavior.
+- You can also change the file later inside `General Arguments > Configuration File`.

 Typical use:
 - Use the **Desktop GUI** on Windows, macOS, or Linux systems with graphical desktop access.